lockvoid/ride/README.md

 ---

-**Notes**
-- `overscanRows`: default 1.
-Raise to 2–3 if you see pop-in on fast scrolls.
-- Virtualization and culling stack fine; virtualization does the heavy lifting.

----

 # Locality-driven scheduling (depth vs subtree)

 Ride’s scheduler orders components by **depth → componentPriority → creationOrder** and slices work by a frame **budget**.
 How it *yields* between components is controlled by **locality**: